The substantial proton model describes the origin, structure, state of

 estimate the rate of change of the density with the change of the radius.
 The

-group [11] gives the value of the charge radius of
+gives the value of the charge radius of the proton

-redistribution of energy fluxes, for the proton we find the angular velocity of
+fluxes, for the proton we find the angular velocity of its steady rotation,

-the total energy flux of the gravitational field and the kinetic energy flux of
+flux of the gravitational field and the kinetic energy flux of the rotating

-the rotating matter is achieved in it.
-In case if the magnetic moment of the
+matter is achieved in it.
+In case if the magnetic moment of the proton and its

-proton and its angular momentum fully coincide in direction, the
+angular momentum fully coincide in direction, the electromagnetic emission from

 contains the same number of minute quantum particles — praons.
 This helps us explain why in